Joyce-Peng-GitHub/Notes/大一上/英语/Intercultural English Communication/ICEC.md

 | Identity is based on individual qualities |       Identity is about one's role in the group       |
 |            What you DO matters            |                  Who you ARE matters                  |

-to *pull one's own weight*: to work as hard as everyone else who is involved in the same task or activity.
+To *pull one's own weight*: to work as hard as everyone else who is involved in the same task or activity.

 *There is strength in numbers*.